Islam in Eswatini

-Eswatini is an overwhelmingly Christian majority country, with adherents of Islam being a minuscule minority.
-Due to secular nature of the Eswatini's constitution, Muslims are free to proselytize and build places of worship in the country.
+Eswatini is a Christian majority country, with adherents of Islam being a minority.
+Due to the secular nature of Eswatini's constitution, Muslims are free to proselytize and build places of worship in the country.

-The nation is home to over a million people, of which less than 1% identify as Muslim, most of whom belong to Sunni branch with a sizeable Ahmadiyya minority.
-Islam in Eswatini probably dates to the colonial period, when, as in Eswatini's much larger neighbor South Africa, many Muslims settled in the country from other countries under the dominion of the British Empire.
+The nation is home to over a million people, of which about 2% identify as Muslim, most of whom belong to the Sunni branch of Islam.
+Islam in Eswatini probably dates back to the colonial period when some Muslims settled in the country from other countries under the dominion of the British Empire.
+In the post-colonial period, Islam became a officially recognized religion.

 History

-While Muslims settled in Eswatini during the colonial period, an active community emerged around the early 1960s when Malawian Muslims arrived in Eswanti to work in asbestos mines.
+While Muslims settled in Eswatini during the colonial period, an active community emerged around the early 1960s when Malawian Muslims arrived in Eswatini to work in asbestos mines.
 A few locals converted and Malawi-Swazi communities formed in some small towns.
 Islam became a recognized religion in 1972 by the approval of Sobhuza II.
 Muslims since then have partaken in the national Good Friday festivities to pray for the well-being of the monarch and many Islamic institutions have been established in urban areas.

 Population

-According to the CIA World Factbook, only 2% of Eswatini's Christian-majority population are Muslim.
+According to the CIA World Factbook, about 2% of Eswatini's population are Muslim.
 The Muslim community in Eswatini comprises local Muslim (most of whom identify as Sunni Muslims) and refugees and immigrants from Asia and neighbouring African states.
 The Ahmadiyya Muslim Community claims 250 members in the country.